Posted on Wednesday 9/15

 Fall is an Ideal Time for Garden Maintenance

-As our pool swim time and 'shrimp on the barbie' slowly come to a close our thoughts begin to imagine the fall tasks ahead.
-Although many of us gear up to work on our yards and gardens in the spring, fall is actually an ideal time for yard work.
-Keeping this thought in mind here are a few ideas for bringing you garden to life in the fall.
+As our pool swim time and 'shrimp on the barbie' slowly come to a close, our thoughts begin to imagine the fall tasks ahead.
+Although many of us gear up to work on our yards and gardens in the spring, fall is an ideal time for yard work.
+Keeping this thought in mind here are a few ideas for bringing your garden to life in the fall.

 Fall Garden Maintenance Task #1: COMPOST THE LEAVES